UWCHR/ice-facilities/README.md

+# Analysis of ICE detention facilities characteristics

+This repository minimally processes and selects data from ICE detention facility characteristics spreadsheet obtained via FOIA NIJC 2017; and joins this to a table of UWCHR-researched facility characteristics for facilities not included in NIJC 2017.

-# Sources for ice-facilities characteristics
+## Sources for ice-facilities characteristics

 Data in ice-facilities/hand/to_research.csv, which is a file containing information for "new" detention facilities (in use from 2017), comes from: